1 Name and address of the controller

 Further information and the valid and applicable data protection regulations of Google can be called under https://www.google.de/intl/de/policies/privacy/ as well as under http://www.google.com/analytics/terms/de.html.
 Google Analytics is explained in more detail under this link: https://www.google.com/intl/de_de/analytics/.

-- Use and application of other tools
+10 Usage of other tools

 - Use of Insights and Cookies

-- Comments and news; participation in competitions
+- Comments and messages; participation in competitions

 On our Facebook fan page you also have the opportunity to comment on our contributions, rate them and get in touch with us via private messages or take part in competitions.